Skip to Content

 This uses OpenTelemetry’s ConsoleSpanExporter — every span is printed as it completes.

-Full observability with Docker — use zil web --docker --trace to get traces, metrics, and logs in one command:
+Full observability with Docker — use zil serve --docker --trace to get traces, metrics, and logs in one command:

 This starts a Grafana OTEL-LGTM container alongside your agent, providing: